 • Readjust the tie rod as necessary to obtain the correct toe-in, then tighten the jam nuts against the ball joints.

 ADJUSTING THE BRAKES

-The tractor brakes are adjusted at the factory and should experience minimal wear if the tractor is operated normally.
-However, all brake pads are subject to wear and at some point the brake linkage may have to be adjusted.
+The tractor brakes are adjued at the fishould experience minimal par if the operated normally.
+Howeve all brake subject to wear and at some int the bramay have to be adjusted.

 Check the brakes as follows: